andresgz/sitemap-preloader/README.md

 Package for preloading website URLS from a provided SITEMAP URL.
 You can use this package to preload your website URLS in the background, so that your website will be faster for your users.
-You can set the depth in case It has more than one level.
+You can set the depth in case the sitemap has more than one level.

 ## Requirements :clipboard:
 * Python 3.6+